johnbeve/PHI-696/Project-3/Peihong_Xie_Project_3_50375781.md

 (1) The following 3 pairs cannot be combined because of a logical contradiction:

-*Asymmetric & Reflexive, Asymmetric & Symmetric, and Reflexive-Irreflexive.*
+*Asymmetric & Reflexive, Asymmetric & Symmetric, and Reflexive & Irreflexive.*

 (2) The following 4 pairs cannot be combined because of a more subtle factor.
 That is, an assertion of transitivity leads to a result that the target object property becomes **non-simple** (see Baader's book: section 8.1, page 211), so it is beyond the capacity limit of the reasoner: